rust-lang/unsafe-code-guidelines/active_discussion/representation.md

     - What about signaling NaN etc? ([Seems like a non-issue](https://github.com/rust-lang/rust/issues/40470#issuecomment-343803381), but it'd be good to resummarize the details).
+- usize/isize
+    - is `usize` the native size of a pointer? [the max of various other considerations](https://github.com/rust-rfcs/unsafe-code-guidelines/pull/5#discussion_r212702266)? what are edge cases here?
+    - Rust currently states that the maximum size of any single value must fit in with `isize`
+      - Can we say a bit more about why? (e.g., [ensuring that "pointer diff" is representable](https://github.com/rust-rfcs/unsafe-code-guidelines/pull/5#discussion_r212703192)
 - Booleans
     - Prior discussions ([#46156][], [#46176][]) documented bool as a single byte that is either 0 or 1.